AlexandrosAlexiou/LoL-discord-bot/README.md

        You should see the following: <br>
             `app[worker.1]: Logged in as Hippalus with id ...`
     6. The bot should be online on your server <br>
-       - type `!hippalus` to get a list of the features
+       - type `!hippalus` to get a list of the commands